hdinkel/linuxcommandline/sphinx_intermediate/variables.rst

 =========

-The shell knows two types of variables: “Local” shell variables and “global” exported environment variables.
+The shell knows two types of variables: “Local” shell variables and “global” exported :index:`environment variables`.
 By convention, environment variables are written in uppercase letters.

 Shell variables are only available to the current shell and not inherited when